RajputPawan/Prometheus/pages/docs/domain_password_change.md

 auth optional pam_gnome_keyring.so
 ```

-Now that you some idea of the general process :)
+Now that you have some idea of the general process :)

 ### How to (properly) change your domain password